openstack/neutron/doc/source/devref/quality_of_service.rst

 Supported QoS rule types
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Any plugin or Ml2 mechanism driver can claim support for some QoS rule types by
-providing a plugin/driver class property called 'supported_qos_rule_types' that
+Each QoS driver has a property called supported_rule_types, where the driver
-should return a list of strings that correspond to QoS rule types (for the list
+exposes the rules it's able to handle.

-of all rule types, see: neutron.services.qos.qos_consts.VALID_RULE_TYPES).
+For a list of all rule types, see:

-In the most simple case, the property can be represented by a simple Python
-list defined on the class.
+neutron.services.qos.qos_consts.VALID_RULE_TYPES.

-For Ml2 plugin, the list of supported QoS rule types is defined as a common
+The list of supported QoS rule types exposed by neutron is calculated as
-subset of rules supported by all active mechanism drivers.
+the common subset of rules supported by all active QoS drivers.

 Note: the list of supported rule types reported by core plugin is not enforced
 when accessing QoS rule resources.
 This is mostly because then we would not be
-able to create any rules while at least one ml2 driver in gate lacks support
+able to create rules while at least one of the QoS driver in gate lacks
-for QoS (at the moment of writing, linuxbridge is such a driver).
+support for the rules we're trying to test.

 Database models